lyleresnick/lyleresnick.github.io/_posts/2017-08-29-A Crash Course on VIPER Architecture.md

 Entities are never passed directly to the UseCaseOutput.
 PresentationModels are created from Entities, even when the Entity does not require much processing.
 The PresentationModel  contains only the data that is required for the output.
 The UseCase does not convert data for output - it does not know anything about the output format, localization or target view.
 Output via PresentationModels is kind of like logging without any descriptive text.

+A PresentationModel can be passed to the UseCaseOutput as a `struct`, as an `enum` or as simple scalars - whatever is most convenient.
+When a `struct` is used, a good practice is to initialize it by passing it the Entity.

 Here are some examples of events coming from the Presenter and being processed by the UseCase:

 - Here the UseCase's `eventViewReady()` method accesses contacts from a `ContactManager`, which is provided by the `EntityGateway` .
 It processes and sends each contact to the UseCaseOutput